 We’re Going to Court!

 In the wake of Trudeau abandoning his promise to make 2015 the last election under first-past-the-post, Fair Voting BC has launched a Charter Challenge arguing that our current voting system violates our Charter right to effective representation.
+We were heard in the Ontario Court of Appeal in November 2024 and are currently awaiting their ruling.
 Click the blue button below to learn more about the challenge and to offer your support.

 Banner background credit: Ryan Bushby, CC License